Thomas W. Lamont: Peace negotiations

 Both he and Norman H. Davis were appointed as representatives of the Treasury Department to the Paris Peace Conference and had to determine what Germany had to pay in reparations.
 He participated in the committees that drew up the 1924 Dawes Plan and the 1929 Young Plan to reduce the amount paid by Germany.

 Influence

 In the interwar period, he was a spokesman for J.P.
 Morgan because J.P.
 Morgan Jr. was retiring.
-He handled the press and defended the firm during hearings like those of Arsene Pujo that investigated powerful Wall Street bankers.
+He handled the press and defended the firm during hearings like those of the Pecora Commission that investigated powerful Wall Street bankers.

 He was one of the most important agents for the Morgan investments abroad.
 A member of the Council of Foreign Relations, he was an unofficial advisor to the Wilson, Herbert Hoover, and Franklin Roosevelt administrations.
 Hoover contacted Lamont about his proposal for a debt repayment moratorium in the 1931 financial crisis.
 This also has important implications for later events such as his 1932 election campaign.
 Lamont was elected to both the American Academy of Arts and Sciences and the American Philosophical Society in 1932.